gbif/occurrence/occurrence-cli/README.md

 Command | Description
 --- | ---
-delete-dataset | deletes an existing dataset registry-change-listener | update the occurrence table when a dataset or organization changes country (via mapreduce)
+delete-dataset | deletes an existing dataset registry-change-listener | request a new crawl when a dataset or organization changes country or publisher.